logicly-au/validator.com.au-old/README.md

 ### Build and test

-`docker compose run site rake test`
+`docker compose run --rm site rake test`

 ### Build only

 Jekyll will exit once done

-`docker compose run site jekyll build`
+`docker compose run --rm site jekyll build`

 ### Update rubygems

-`docker compose run site bundle update`
+`docker compose run --rm site bundle update`

 ## Deploying

 1. Push your changes on your branch to github
-1. Create a pull request agains `master`
+1. Create a pull request against `main`
 1. GitHub Actions will build and test your changes
-1. If 3 is successful you can merge your changes into `master`
+1. If 3 is successful you can merge your changes into `main`
 1. Delete your working branch if you are finished with it